orkes-io/docs/docs/reference-docs/operators/fork-join.md

 | expression | The join script, which controls how the Join task completes if specified. | Optional. |

-## Task definition
+## Task configuration

-This is the JSON schema for a Fork/Join task definition.
+This is the task configuration for a Fork/Join task.

 ```json
 // JSON schema for the Fork task